karantan/nix-and-poetry/README.md

 ```

 Add `appEnv` to `pkgs.mkShell` build inputs, and export `app` (`inherit app shell;`).
-You need to export `app` so that the app can be build (see the build section).
+You need to export `app` so the app can be built (see the build section).

-The whole `default.nix` file shold look like this:
+The whole `default.nix` file should look like this:

 ```
 let